Alibirb/SOTE/README.md

 SOTE
 ====

-SOTE is a game creation system under development by [Alicrow Entertainment](http://alicrow.org), which aims to provide game developers with a powerful workflow and high-level tools akin to that offered by other game creation systems like Unity or Unreal, while allowing them to choose which libaries power their game.
+SOTE is a game creation system under development by [Alicrow Entertainment](http://alicrow.org), which aims to provide game developers with a powerful workflow and high-level tools akin to that offered by other game creation systems like Unity or Unreal, but with far greater flexibility.

-SOTE is not a complete "game engine"; it's just the top level.
+SOTE is not a complete "game engine" on its own; it's just the top level.
 It uses the libraries of your choice for rendering, physics, scripting, et cetera.
 If you have a problem with one of the libraries, you can swap it out for one better suited to you and your project (Note that at this point, you can't really do that.
 We're gonna get things working using the middleware we want first, and then we'll add the proper abstraction to make things swappable).

 Please note that SOTE is still in the very early stages of development, so expect frequent changes, missing features, and general ugliness.